ibkamara0/Covid19-vs-Mother-Nature/README.md

 - **Spearman's Correlation Value:** -.6089704636091255

 Not great but you can see just from this that there is a negative correlation

+We can visualize the data and the correlation below: